crcdng/hen-timeline/timeline.md

 ### January 25, 2022
 The domain hicetnunc.xyz is reactivated.

-### <a name="teiasoftlaunch">February 2, 2022</a>
+### February 2, 2022
 The independent HEN community relaunches under its new name "Teia" (meaning "web" in Portuguese).
 The name was proposed by artist [@globpoderoso](https://twitter.com/globpoderoso) and decided on by the community in two rounds of voting after intense discussions.
 The rebranding includes the HEN fork [teia.art](https://teia.art/), the Twitter account [@TeiaCommunity](https://twitter.com/TeiaCommunity), the [blog.teia.art](https://blog.teia.art/), the community-run [Discord](https://discord.gg/C2dD9kxfkJ), a discussion board, and the [Teia community Github account](https://github.com/teia-community).
 The launch announcement can be found [here](https://web.archive.org/web/20220206185740/hencommunity.quest/blog/teia-art-launch-announcement).

 ### March 1, 2022
-[Happy First Birthday](#beginning), Hic et Nunc.
+[Happy First Birthday](#march-1-2020), Hic et Nunc.
 Also, from today, hicetnunc.xyz and hicetnunc.art point to the same site, both domains now under control of Rafael Lima.

 ### March 19, 2022
 The Teia community marketplace contract goes live.
 Marketplace smart contracts (also known as "swap contracts") control the trading of NFTs.
 This step means that from now on artists and collectors can decide to trade their OBJKTS on the Teia contract, directing future fees to the Teia community.